Tesla

 We have established significant in-house capabilities in the design and test engineering of electric vehicles and their components and systems.
 Our team has significant experience in computer-aided design as well as durability, strength and crash test simulations, which reduces the product development time of new models.
 We have also achieved complex engineering feats in stamping, casting and thermal systems, and developed a method to integrate batteries directly with vehicle body structures without separate battery packs to optimize manufacturability, weight, range and cost characteristics.

-We are also expanding our manufacturing operations globally while taking action to localize our vehicle designs and production for particular markets, including country-specific market demands and factory optimizations for local workforces.
+We are focused on maximum capacity utilization at our factories, while taking action to localize our vehicle designs and production for particular markets, including country-specific market demands and factory optimizations for local workforces.
 As we increase our capabilities, particularly in the areas of automation, die-making and line-building, we are also making strides in the simulations modeling these capabilities prior to construction.

 Energy Generation and Storage

 Our expertise in electrical, mechanical, civil and software engineering allows us to design, engineer, manufacture and install energy generating and storage products and components, including at the residential through utility scale.
-For example, the modular design of our Megapack utility-scale battery line is intended to significantly reduce the amount of assembly required in the field.
-We also customize solutions including our energy storage products, solar energy systems and/or Solar Roof for customers to meet their specific needs.
+For example, the integrated design of our Megapack products are intended to significantly reduce the amount of assembly required in the field.
+We also customize solutions including our energy storage products, energy generation systems and/or Solar Roof for customers to meet their specific needs.

 Sales and Marketing